2018 Volunteer Orientation dates:

 Not yet and here is why.
 Our volunteer program is based on a 3 paw system.

 Volunteers interested in expanding their horizon can request additional training to advance to Paw 3.
-You will still do all of the things listed above, as well as host dog/puppy Play Groups with any dogs marked with Play Group tags (2 dogs per group).
-Paw 3 also includes helping out with offsite events when needed
+You will still do all of the things listed above, as well as walk the dogs marked with the Paw 3 level.
+Dogs marked with Paw 3 require a more experienced handler.
+Paw 3 also includes helping out with offsite events when needed.

 I need court-ordered volunteer hours.
 Can I complete these hours at HSSM?